mike12699/cpp2_cafe/README.md

-# cpp2_cafe
+# C++ Café
-A simple C++ program that displays a café with items to choose from and pay
+A simple C++ program that displays a café with items to choose from and pay.